Koha-Community/kohadocs/source/acquisitions.rst

      Whilst it is possible to re-open your basket, cancel one or more orders and re-close the basket, this is not recommended.
-This procedure will update the 'basket closed' date, which in turn will cause your 'late order' caclulations to be incorrect.
+This procedure will update the 'basket closed' date, which in turn will cause your 'late order' calculations to be incorrect.

 ..
 Instead, follow the procedure below.
 ..
 Is this still valid?
-..To cancel an order:
+..
+To cancel an order:

-..#. locate the vendor and click on 'Receive shipment';
+.. #. locate the vendor and click on 'Receive shipment';
-..#. on the next page, use a false invoice number (such as 54321.
+.. #. on the next page, use a false invoice number (such as 54321.
 Whatever number you choose will persist in your system as a blank invoice - re-use it for future cancellations to avoid accumulating numerous false, empty invoices);
-..#. so on the next page you'll get a warning box in which you click on 'Receive';
+.. #. so on the next page you'll get a warning box in which you click on 'Receive';
-..#. on the next page (at right) you can click on 'Cancel order'.
+.. #. on the next page (at right) you can click on 'Cancel order'.

 .. _invoices-label: